 Bowditch has only recently gotten comfortable venturing out of the house for shopping and small gatherings, feeling safe thanks to mask requirements and limited commercial capacity.

 “The idea that towns and states are rushing to undo that makes me want to stay inside more,” Bowditch said.
-The vaccines are quite effective, Bowditch said, but “95 is not 100.”
+The vaccines are quite effective, he said, but “95 is not 100.”

 Virtually all business restrictions are expected to be lifted in Boston and the rest of the state by September, so long as there is no surge in cases.
 But some municipalities have said they want to proceed more cautiously.
-Though the US Centers for Disease Control and Prevention last week cleared the way for fully vaccinated people to forgo masks outside when they can socially distance, Salem and Brookline are still mandating them.
+Though the Centers for Disease Control and Prevention cleared the way last week for fully vaccinated people to forgo masks outside in most situations, Salem and Brookline are still mandating them.

 In the meantime, people all over the state are easing back into everyday tasks that once seemed commonplace.
 Joseph Maxwell, 36, a Malden resident who has spent the pandemic staying at home with his young son and working to build his career as a photographer, recently marked one return to routine.
 His first time riding the bus in a year came with an expired Charlie Card and a familiar frustration: The bus didn’t come.